Skip to Content

 Proud of my son – Being gay in Ukraine © www.061.ua

 “In 2017 and 2020, two national surveys were conducted with more than 700 Ukrainian students aged 13 to 16 from across the country who identify as LGBT.
 We received most of the responses from the online surveys at night when students felt safe not to be discovered by their parents,” she explains.
 She says the 2017 numbers were startling, with 48.7 percent of students reporting they did not feel safe in their school environment.
-88.5 percent had already experienced verbal violence, she says, and about 60 percent of them regarding their sexuality.
+88.5 percent had already experienced verbal violence, she says, and about 60 percent of them related to their sexuality.
 89.6 percent confirmed hearing the word ‘gay’ solely in a negative context.
 55.3 percent of respondents said they had been ignored when asking school administrators for help against bullying.
 More than 60 percent admitted to not having an adult confidant in their environment.
 The 2020 results were not available at press time, but Shevtsova does not expect noticeable improvements.

-These findings, according to activist research, make LGBT teens four times more likely to commit suicide than normal.
-Likewise, they say, there are more cases of depression and anxiety.
 To counter this, TERGO has conducted more than 40 two-day training with experts and psychologists for teachers* and school principals to date.
 Recently, an online course has also been offered, entitled School for all: A safe school environment.

 Sarah & Karl & Daan.